Anti-aging and Functional Medicine

 Subclinical hypothyroidism/Hypothyroidism

 Thyroid conditions often go undiagnosed or are improperly diagnosed.
 On occasion the only symptom is depression.
 Diagnoses of hypothyroidism, or under-active thyroid, are on the rise.
 This may be due to the increased incidence of autoimmune diseases.
 There are a wide range of symptoms in this often misdiagnosed condition including: lack of motivation, constipation, dry skin, hoarseness, numbness in extremities, carpal tunnel syndrome, hair loss, intolerance to cold, mental fog, edema, skin pallor, and menstrual irregularities.
 Often heavy metals play a role and it is vital to test to get an accurate complete health portrait.
 Additionally deficiencies in minerals and vitamins, including zinc and vitamin D, can also cause hypothyroidism.
-Hypothyroidism may occur in people of normal weight.

 Andropause